Felder Sprenger + Partner, Treuhand und Unternehmensberatung, Liechtenstein Logo

 Business Assets Between Fairness and Location Policy

-The political guiding principle behind these reform approaches is clear: large fortunes are expected to contribute more to the financing of the public sector, and the overall tax burden is to be distributed more fairly.
+The political guiding principle behind these reform approaches is clear: large fortunes are expected to contribute more to the financing of the public sector, and the tax burden is to be distributed more fairly.
 This objective is legitimate and enjoys broad societal support.
-At the same time, the key question arises as to whether business assets can be equated with purely private financial or consumption assets.
+At the same time, however, the central question arises as to whether business assets can be equated with purely private financial or consumption assets.

 Tax Increases: More Fairness – but at What Cost?